Extrys/Hybrid-EZS/README.md

 This repository has been created for help to streamline the transition from MonoBehaviour to DOTS in a simple and modular way
 making the ECS Hybridation much easer for the developer who works with Monobehaviours
 and giving in this way a better performance and architecture to your MonoBehaviour based projects

+**As i have a slight level of dyslextia, im sory before hand for any typo you may find, feel free to contribute fixing them if you find any!**

 <details>
 <summary>Table Of Contents</summary>